Here’s how to spend quality time with your toddler!

-My youngest child turned two this week!
+My youngest child turned two the week of writing this!
 In celebration of her birthday, and because I really want to make the best of this time, I created this list of fun activities for 1, 2 and 3 year olds.
 Sometimes you know you want to spend quality time with your toddler, but don’t really know how.
 Well, have no fear!

 I present the Toddler Years Bucket List!

 Having a toddler around is SO busy; I don’t want to spend the toddler years in a blur and miss the best parts of this cute and funny stage – I need this list!
 Many of these ideas for toddler activities come from when I asked readers about favorite fun activities for 2 year olds this summer.
 They gave me so many wonderful things to do with toddlers.
 I had no idea how HAPPY reading the responses would make me!

 Don’t let this list overwhelm you!
 Just use it to get get re-inspired when you’re feeling exhausted by things like night wakings of your 1 year old, potty training your 2 year old, or the constant mess your 3 year old leaves in her wake.
 The quality time ideas on the list are the some of the most fun activities to do with toddlers.
-Many are simple toddler activities you can do at home and you don’t have to do them all – though I think you’ll treasure any you do :).
+Many are simple toddler activities you can do at home and you don’t have to do them all – though I think you’ll treasure any you do.
+Some of the links in this post are affiliate links, meaning I may receive compensation for purchases made through them.

 “My daughter particularly likes it went I pretend her nose makes different noises like beeping etc. Its so bonding and so fun” ~Mel, mom to a 2 year old